xiix0/scam/README.md

-You have a will that can be influenced by all with whom you come in contact.
+You will reach the highest possible point in your business or profession.